apeskinian/p2_dac/README.md

    - The main page of this site is where you undertake the challenge to answer the questions!
    - Each question is loaded in one at a time from the previously randomly selected set.
 The questions will be displayed above five selectable answers.
 One answer must be selected to continue, if the user tries to continue without selecting an answer, a notice will pop up informing them they need to make a selection.
    - Each question is a multiple choice with five options.
 There is one correct answer and four incorrect answers of which one will always be "Dragons are cool".
-   - Everytime a question is loaded, the answers are randomly placed in the options.
+   - Every time a question is loaded, the answers are randomly placed in the options.
 This means that if you were to get two questions the same in consecutive quizzes, the answers will not be in the same order.
    - Each quiz does not have duplicate questions.
    - There is a progress bar at the top of the area to inform the user how far along in the quiz they are.